How To Trade Greyhounds on Betfair: An Easy Greyhound Trading Strategy…

 Quality is always better than quantity (meaning the races on offer).

-So although there are thousands of greyhounds races each month, you may want to be selective.
-For example, I find Swindon greyhounds markets to be very bleak.
+So although there are thousands of greyhound races each month, you may want to be selective.
+For example, I find Swindon greyhound markets to be very bleak.
 There’s money within them, and some potential moves although nothing compared to the likes of Romford or Nottingham.
 The time of day comes into calculations as well.

-Approaching a greyhounds market in the wrong manner can end in disaster.
+Approaching a greyhound market in the wrong manner can end in disaster.
 Mainly because if you need to exit a position and there’s no money on offer, it’s going to hurt.

 Risk management is always the first thing on my mind, which is why the daily horse racing markets are preferable to greyhounds.
 Learning how to trade the greyhounds markets is a game of patience.
 Pushing too hard can be painful.

 Still confused?
 There’s also a longer explanation as to how Betfair trading works over HERE